gdi3d/beautiful-jekyll/_posts/2020-03-27-hacking-tool-for-js-with-hmr-on-docker.md

 It didn't work 😒.

 For some reason, whenever I changed a file on my editor **Parcel** didn't rebuild my app.
-I read all the docs and try every workaround but no luck.
+I read all the docs and try every workaround without any luck.

 I did some testing and the only way it worked was if I did a **touch** on the files from inside the container.

 Just to be clear, this is not a problem with **Parcel** but on how the volume it's working on docker and I guess it might have to be with some cache issue.

-This ended up the following tool:
+After all this, finally I ended up building the following tool:

 [https://github.com/gdi3d/js-hmr-osx-docker-helper](https://github.com/gdi3d/js-hmr-osx-docker-helper)